-The facts about getting Life insurance with Obesity
+The facts about getting Life insurance with obesity or high BMI

-Obesity and high BMI has been heavily linked to increased mortality rates, as well as increased risk of heart disease, gastro-intestinal issues and Diabetes.
+Obesity and high BMI have been heavily linked to increased mortality rates, as well as increased risk of heart disease, gastrointestinal issues, and Diabetes.
 This can make life insurance for people with high BMI both difficult to obtain and highly important for applicants who wish to protect themselves and their loved ones.
-The level of cover varies wildly between insurance companies and your options will depend on whether your body mass index (BMI) falls in acceptable range of your providers guidelines.
+The level of cover varies wildly between insurance companies and your options will depend on whether your body mass index (BMI) falls in the acceptable range of your provider’s guidelines.
 We understand that applying for High high BMI Life Insurance, Critical Illness Cover or Income Protection can often be disheartening but there are many options available.

 What does High BMI Life Insurance cost?